 The Governance and Nominations Committee also seeks to ensure that the Board of Directors is composed of individuals of diverse backgrounds, including with respect to gender, ethnicity, race, nationality and age, who have a variety of complementary experience, skills and relationships relevant to Ciena's business and industry.
-This diversity of background and experience includes ensuring that the Board includes individuals with experience or skills sufficient to meet the requirements of the various rules and regulations of The New York Stock Exchange (the "NYSE") and the SEC, such as the requirements to have a majority of independent directors and an audit committee financial expert.
-As required by the Governance and Nominations Committee Charter, the Committee has developed and uses criteria for maintaining a balanced board of directors representing a diversity of characteristics and recommends criteria, establishes procedures for, and conducts an annual review of the Board and the diversity and other characteristics of individual directors and reports to the Board on the results of the review.
+This diversity of background and experience includes ensuring that the Board includes individuals with experience or skills sufficient to meet the requirements of the various rules and regulations of The New York Stock Exchange (the "NYSE") and the SEC, such as the requirements to have a majority of independent directors, committees comprised only of independent directors, and an audit committee financial expert.
+As required by the Governance and Nominations Committee Charter, the committee has developed and uses criteria for maintaining a balanced board of directors representing a diversity of characteristics and recommends criteria, establishes procedures for, and conducts an annual review of the Board and the diversity and other characteristics of individual directors and reports to the Board on the results of the review.

 In nominating candidates to fill vacancies created by the expiration of the term of a director, the Governance and Nominations Committee determines whether the incumbent director is willing to stand for re-election.
-If so, the Governance and Nominations Committee evaluates his or her performance to determine suitability for continued service, taking into consideration, among other things, each director's contributions to the Board, the value of the continuity of his or her service, and the individual's familiarity with Ciena's markets, business and operations.
+If so, the Governance and Nominations Committee evaluates the director's performance to determine suitability for continued service, taking into consideration, among other things, the director's contributions to the Board, the value of the continuity of the director's service, and the director's familiarity with Ciena's markets, business and operations.